Langgard: The Symphonies

 Essential for Langgaard completists, not so much for the rest of us

-It's true that Langgaard ended his career marginalized by his Danish contemporaries, but it wasn't because he was too radical — it was because he was too behind the times.
+It's true that Langgaard ended his career marginalized by his Danish contemporaries, but it wasn't because he was too radical — it was because he was too old fashioned.
 Langgaard's credentials as a modernist are basically confined to an eight year period of his career (roughly 1916–1924), within which exactly one piece, Music of the Spheres, qualifies as visionary.
-The latter is a bona fide wonder, perhaps worthy of the contemporaneous experiments with tone clusters and timbrally-oriented music from Ives, Cowell and Ornstein.
-And it often anticipates postmodern concepts with its repetitive phrasing (e.g., the 8th I wish…! movement), use of physical space as a musical parameter, and innovative orchestration (as in the following excerpt for violins divided into eight sections), it anticipates several core ideas of musical postmodernism.
+The latter is a bona fide sensation, worth considering alongside the contemporaneous experiments with tone clusters and timbrally-oriented music of Ives, Cowell and Ornstein.
+In its repetitive phrasing (e.g., I wish…! movement), its use of physical space as a musical parameter, and its innovative orchestration (as in the following excerpt for violins divided into eight sections), it anticipates several core ideas of musical postmodernism.

-Unfortunately within Langgaard's voluminous output, Music of the Spheres stands alone for its quality and originality, though it's approached by Antikrist (a religious oratorio based on Revelation and disguised as an opera), some of the contemporaneous piano music (in particular Music of the Abyss, some of whose passages anticipate Messaien) and a handful of late works like the 1948 piano piece Hél-Sfærernes Musik (only 21 bars long, but directed to be played "over and over again" at an "increasingly insane tempo").
+Unfortunately, though, Music of the Spheres stands alone in Langgaard's voluminous output for its quality and originality, though it's approached by Antikrist (a religious oratorio based on Revelation and disguised as an opera), some of the contemporaneous piano pieces (in particular Music of the Abyss, which often anticipates Messiaen) and a handful of late works like the 1948 piano piece Hél-Sfærernes Musik (only 21 bars long, but directed to be played "over and over again" at an "increasingly insane tempo").
 None of Langgaard's numbered symphonies attain the caliber and imagination of these highpoints.
-With one exception, they adhere to the Late German Romanticism that brackets Langgaard's modernist period and characterizes the vast majority of his output.
+With one exception, they adhere to the Late German Romanticism that brackets Langgaard's modernist period and characterizes the vast majority of his oeuvre.

 The first few symphonies freely display their debt to the Romantics.
 Often the legacy of German orchestral writing is filtered through late 19th century Danish figures like Gade or Langgaard's father Siegfried, who was a composer and keyboardist in his own right.
 The result is a lush but undifferentiated pre-modernist style that reminds me of Franz Schmidt (a minor league Richard Strauss) and others like him.
 Langgaard's earliest symphonies are ambitious in scope and length, like the early works of Schoenberg and Mahler.
 No. 3 is more of a piano concerto than a symphony, anticipating Langgaard's increasingly loose usage of the term "symphony" toward the end of his career.
 And right from the start, Langgaard insists on attaching peculiar subtitles to his symphonies, often referring to his idiosyncratic eschatological Christianity, or esoteric details in Danish history.
 Something else in evidence in these works is Langgaard's propensity to go back and extensively revise earlier compositions, frequently creating something of a textual mess in the process.